Interlibrary Loan Services: Frequently Asked Questions

 Why don't I see all my older requests when I look at my request history?

 From time to time we purge older records from ILLiad.
 Our policy is to keep requests online for several years in order to comply with record keeping requirements of the copyright law.
+Also UBorrow requests are not shown on the ILLiad record.

 What items are difficult to obtain?